When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Simulation results and koopman-based SIR application

-The above dynamics exhibits a structure similar to that of the distributed observers \eqref{equ:distributed_ob_heter}; however, it is nonlinear.
-We therefore leverage the Koopman with inputs and control (KIC) framework proposed in \cite{proctor2018generalizing} to derive a discrete-time linear model based on Koopman operator theory.
-In particular, for subpopulation $u$, we treat the delayed state of subpopulation $r$ as an exogenous input.
-In contrast, subpopulation $r$ is an autonomous system, which can be represented by a linear evolution in the space of observables, using standard Koopman operator theory \cite{koopman1931hamiltonian} directly.
-Now, we rewrite \eqref{equ:SIR_ir}--\eqref{equ:SIR_ru} in compact form $\bar{x}_r = [i_r,r_r]^\mathrm{T}$ and $\bar{x}_u =[i_u,r_u]^\mathrm{T}$, governed by the nonlinear mappings $f_r: \mathbb{R}^2 \to \mathbb{R}^2$ and $f_u: \mathbb{R}^2\times\mathbb{R} \to \mathbb{R}^2$.
-The specific forms are as follows:
+The above dynamics exhibits a structure similar to that of the distributed observers (19); however, it is nonlinear.
+We therefore leverage Koopman operator theory to construct a finite-dimensional linear approximation of the nonlinear SIR dynamics.
+In particular, the rural subsystem is autonomous and is lifted by the standard Koopman operator \cite{koopman1931hamiltonian} .
+In contrast, the urban subsystem is driven by the delayed state of the rural subsystem, which is treated as an exogenous input.
+Hence, for the urban subsystem, we adopt a Koopman-with-inputs-and-control (KIC) theory \cite{proctor2018generalizing}.